yabbah/MassCTRL/Readme.md

 py MassCTRL.py group=archclients,fileservers recipe=cleanup_tmp,install_new_software
 ~~~

+This system is heavily dependent on ssh and scp and that your enviorment is up prorperly for ssh and scp operations.
+If ssh and scp does not work in your enviorment, MassCTRL will fail too.

 ### Group file and syntax:

 Each group file contains one or more clients to build the specific group.
 The syntax of the group file is simple and as follows.
 Clientname IP-address Ex: